kalams-vision-ML-DL-research-lab/04_learn_linear_algebra/README.md

 # Linear_algebra

 #Started: 1st year.
-Author ~Omkar Vibhute, Researcher at Kalaml's Vision ML/DL research Lab.
+Author ~Omkar Vibhute, researcher at Kalaml's Vision ML/DL research Lab.

 #The most important topic of the mathematicss for ML world.
 #Real world intutational conceptes to underatand the foundational linear algebara for machine lerning.